 5. NuMe Hair Chalk

-What we have here for you is an award-winning hair chalk available in six bold colors.
-It has won an award as one of the best DIY hair chalks thanks to the vibrancy it provides!
-So, you have six vibrant colors to choose from – red, orange, green, blue, purple, and pink.
+What we have here for you is an award-winning hair chalk available in six striking colors.
+It has won an award as one of the best DIY hair chalks thanks to its vibrancy.
+So, you have six dazzling colors to choose from – red, orange, green, blue, purple, and pink.
 It is easy to use, and especially designed for home usage.
 Get them from Amazon!

 Hair Chalk Sticks